Must Visit Places in Delhi

 Moonlight Square is the English name for the Chandni Chowk, one of the oldest yet busiest markets in Delhi.
 A major attraction in India is this vibrant market that provides A to Z items you would like to buy at the best rates.
 If you want to enjoy shopping at Chandni Chowk then october to march is considered as the best time to visit Delhi.
-The Red Fort is a part of the square.
+The Red Fort is a part of the square and it is one of the best places to visit in north Delhi.
 The compilation of the marker was happened in the 17th century by the then Mughal emperor Shah Jahan and its design was done by his daughter Jahanara.

 It was divided by canals to reflect moonlight and still, it is considered to the largest wholesale market in Delhi.
 There are records blowing light to its history that says its birth was happened during the founding of the capital city of Shahjahanabad with the existence of the Red Fort.
 Originally, the market contains 1560 shops, the square is 40 yards wide and 1520 yards long.
 There is a pool in the centre of the complex which makes the bazaar illuminate.
 It is one of the best places to shop in Delhi as the bazaar gave space to a number of silver merchants.

 But later, the pool in the complex was replaced by a clock tower during the 1950s.
 The chowk runs through the heart of the walled city from the Lahori Gate of the Red Fort to Fatehpur Masjid.
 There are separate markets for sarees, suits, electronic items, accessories, ornaments, footwear, food items, shawls, sherwanis, decoration materials, lanterns, colourful dresses and what not.
 Chandni Chowk itself has a metro station near the market and it is the easiest way to reach the square.